theatrical presentations

 April 7, 2019

-California Institute for Yiddish Culture and Language and Wilshire Boulevard Temple presented theatre dybbuk's staged reading of God of Vengeance.
+A staged reading presented by the California Institute for Yiddish Culture and Language and Wilshire Boulevard Temple

 Bronx Express by Osip Dymov translated by Nahma Sandrow